 I will admit that I had to look through the manual to really get to know my way around the sim because there are a few settings that are a little bit unclear for those unfamiliar to the real amp.
 I would suggest that everyone that grabs this plugin take a good look at the manual because it really does help when trying to understand how to dial in the sound you are looking for.
 Most amp sims are pretty universal when it comes to dialing in a good starting point but this one is a bit more complex.

-The cabinet / impulse is from ML Sound Lab and it’s absolutely awesome.
-It’s a very good sounding impulse and the detail, versatility and quality of the whole cabinet setup is fantastic.
+The cabinet section is from the always consistent ML Sound Lab.
+It’s a very good sounding section and the detail, versatility and quality of the whole cabinet setup is fantastic.
 You can use their cab, use it as an IR loader for your own impulses or bypass the cab altogether in favour of your own IR loader and Impulses.
 If you like the cab enough you could also bypass the amp sim for your own while using Nameless Suite’s cabinet section.
 I tried it with some great results.
 There’s a nice selection of mics and an easy to use set of controls to position things as you choose or you can drag the mics 3D style.

 The high gains are exceedingly incredible for any type of heavy playing but if you are using a boost, you’ll need to tweak those settings as well rather than the silly modern standard “0-10-10” TS settings.
 I would say more of a 0-3-8 or less because there’s no need to add much to the high end.
 This amp has a few ways to alter the amount of gain you are using.
 I strongly suggest everyone read the manual and get comfortable with how the gain and levels work on this amp.
 You have two channels; two gain knobs and an MVC knob.
 You can twist and turn whatever you want but these knobs have a huge impact on the tone so save some time and get acquainted.